GrossmanJoshua/plotly_annotations/README.md

 # Introduction

-This is a library for laying out non-overlapping text labels in [https://plot.ly plotly].
+This is a library for laying out non-overlapping text labels in [plotly](https://plot.ly).

 # Usage